 Break out of your comfort zone.
 Because when you live outside your “zone”, you get stronger.
 You try new things and form new habits.
 Every day, you’re either going to get better or worse.
 The choice is up to you.

-Related to breaking out of your comfort zone is taking steps despite of fear.
+Take steps in despite of fear.
 Fear is a natural human reaction.
 But you have to take steps in spite of it.

 Look for opportunities, not obstacles.